DannyGilligan/chocelegance-resubmission/README.md

   <summary><b> Keyword Research </b></summary>
 <br>

-A list of broad general topics relevant to the business was created, then lists of short-tail keywords were was created, followed by a list of long-tail keywords.
+A list of broad general topics relevant to the business was created, then lists of short-tail and long-tail keywords were created and reviewed.
 <br><br>
 These keywords were then rationalised to remove any that Chocelegance would not have any authority on.
 <br><br>

-The remaining keywords were then checked in wordtracker for relevance, see screenshot below.
+The remaining keywords were then checked in [wordtracler.com](https://www.wordtracker.com/) for relevance, see screenshot below.
 <br><br>

 <table>